AR-dvr/git-training/readme.txt

-This project contains files for studen , employee and course.
+This project contains files for studen , employee and .